open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_shares_server.md

 ## Introduction

-The CSS is a subsystem tasked with transmitting the Shares Capsule required for the decryption of the CDOC2 Container from the sender to the recipient following the rules set out for specific encryption methods in section [CDOC2 encryption schemes](../02_protocol_and_cryptography_spec/ch02_encryption_schemes.md#cdoc2-encryption-schemes).
+The CSS is a subsystem tasked with transmitting the Key Shares required for the decryption of the CDOC2 Container from the sender to the recipient following the rules set out for specific encryption methods in section [CDOC2 encryption schemes](../02_protocol_and_cryptography_spec/ch02_encryption_schemes.md#cdoc2-encryption-schemes).
 It must use encryption schemes with multiple CSSs, which are independent and operated by separate organizations.

 The communication channel provided by multiple CSSs is more secure than public channels of communication used for the transmission of CDOC2 Containers.
-A properly operating CSS ensures that the attacker, who is monitoring the public communication channel and may store all CDOC2 Containers and may be able to break public key encryption algorithms in the future with sufficiently powerful quantum computer, is not able to do so, because the Shares Capsule information is transmitted in a separate channel.
+A properly operating CSS ensures that the attacker, who is monitoring the public communication channel and may store all CDOC2 Containers and may be able to break public key encryption algorithms in the future with sufficiently powerful quantum computer, is not able to do so, because the Key Share information is transmitted in a separate channel.
 Thus, the CDOC2 System gains some additional protection against quantum computers.
 The CSS does not need to transmit large encrypted documents, meaning that its operating costs will be low.

 Multiple CSSs have to be used in parallel, operated by different organizations.
 Security requirements established in the implementation process may call for the operation of each individual CSS by organizations, that are independent of each other.